Analyzing United States Oil Fund's Unusual Options Activity | Benzinga

 Analyzing United States Oil Fund's Unusual Options Activity

-United States Oil Fund (NYSE:USO) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $47.75 following the option alert.
+Shares of United States Oil Fund (NYSE:USO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $47.09.

 - Option Type: SWEEP